zuzannna/CoffeeFlavors/README.md

-To do:

-1. detailing installation, usage and contribution instructions.

-requirements
-test
-tradeoffs
-time spent
-egg packaging

 ## Introduction

 Classification and tagging of text samples has a number of applications in the industry: customer service, processing of text orders or archiving, to name just a few.
 Doing it by hand takes a lot of time and requires sustained attention😴.
 Thankfully, repetitive and boring tasks are one of the things computers are **really** good at 💯💻.